keboola/website/_product/product.md

   block: article-full
   content: With Keboola, you can support your business' data engineer's and data scientist's
-    ever-changing requirements for tools, setup and data without the need to change the underlying infrastructure or deploy significant new IT resources to handle demands of DataScientist and “Citizen” data users across your organisation.
+    ever-changing requirements for tools, setup and data without the need to change the underlying infrastructure or deploy significant new IT resources.
-  headline: Rock star data engineer left.
-Created great S3->RS + Python ... but now
+  headline: '"We had a great data pipeline using S3, Redshift, and Python, but our
-    we can’t do it ...
+    data engineer has left and now we have to pick up the pieces"'
 - template: review
   block: review
   list: